-Cardiac Rehabilitation Phase III: Long-Term Lifestyle Change
+Cardiac Rehabilitation Phase IV: Long-Term Lifestyle Change

-Your goals for phase III of cardiac rehab are to:
+Your goals are to:

 - Learn lifestyle changes to lower your risk of future heart problems.